fstrub95/Autoencoders_cf/README.md

  - nnsparse
  - optim

+(optional) anaconda2

-## STEP 1 : Building the data##
+## STEP 1 : Build the data##

 ```
 th data.lua  -xargs
 ```
 This script will turn an external raw dataset into torch format.
 The dataset will be split into a training/testing set by using the training ratio.
 When side inforamtion exist, they are automatically appended to the inputs.
-The movieLens and douban dataset are supported by default.
+The [MovieLens](http://grouplens.org/datasets/movielens/) and [Douban](https://www.cse.cuhk.edu.hk/irwin.king/pub/data/douban) dataset are supported by default.
 If you want to parse new datasets, please have a look to data/TemplateLoader.lua.

 ```
 Options